xiaohet/linux_audio_design/README.md

-# linux_audio_design
+# Linux Audio Design

 This is a Linux-based project aiming for powerful audio applications on Raspberry Pi.

-So far, these functions have been implemented:
-- an audio wav file reading function;
-- an audio wav file writing function;
+So far, there are two executables in this project: `audio_project` for offline WAV-file processing, and `realtime_audio` for real-time USB audio playback via Raspberry Pi.

+In both executables, these functions are implemented and used:
 - a gain function;
 - a lowpass filter;
 - a highpass filter.

+In `audio_project`, an audio wav file reading function and an audio wav file writing function are also used.

 ## Raspberry Pi 4 real-time USB audio